peterchijioke/dapp-backend/README.md

 # My Smart Contract Development Project
-This repository contains a project I developed as part of the Blockchain Development with Ethereum and EVM-Compatible Blockchains course on LinkedIn Learning.
+This repository contains a project I developed as part of the Blockchain Development with Ethereum.
 This project demonstrates my understanding and application of blockchain concepts, smart contracts, and decentralized application (DApp) development.

 # Project Overview
 This project showcases the following key features: